guardian/engineering-performance-framework/README.md

     <td>
       <ul>
         <li>Identifies opportunities for their team to improve their processes or introduce new technologies, and follows through to ensure the intended benefit is realised.</li>
-        <li>Works with Product and Engineering Managers to ensure the most useful product data is gathered and available for decision making.†</li>
+        <li>Works with one or more of Product Managers / Engineering Managers / Data Analysts to ensure useful data is gathered and available for decision making.†</li>
       </ul>
     </td>
     <td>